JBiondi/pixly/strategy.md

-## Nice to haves once done
+## Nice to haves / implement next
-- Alerts in front end
+- Alerts on the front end
 - JPEG format validation
-- More sexylicious styling
+- Improve styling
-- Tests lol
+- Add tests
-- More image edit options
+- More image editing options
 - Add caption/description to search
-- Undo edit
+- Undo edit feature
-- Guardrails for not uploading to s3 but not db :(
+- We have guardrails for not uploading to s3 but need some for db
+- Delete images

+## DONE
 - Sort all images by last modified so edits show up at the top
-- Delete images